DidiBear/Simple-Vue.js-Flask-RestLess/README.md

 # Vue.js with Flask-RestLess

-A really simple implementation of Backend-Frontend architecture with Flask and Vue.js
+A really simple example of Backend-Frontend architecture with Flask and Vue.js.

+This show the use of REST APIs, especialy the Hypertext Application Language (HAL) architecture and how to manage links.

-Backend is made with Flask, SQLAlchemy and Flask-RestLess
+* Backend : Flask, SQLAlchemy and Flask-RestLess

-Frontend is made with Vue.js (not compiled with node.js) and Bootstrap.
-It request the backend using Axios.
+* Frontend : Vue.js (not compiled with node.js) and Bootstrap.
+Ajax request to backend are made using Axios.

 ## Getting Started